Email the Office of Diversity and Equity with questions or comments at email@example.com.

 Since issues affecting equitable practices are evolving, individuals interested in serving on search committees are required to attend the session every two years.
 To ensure our search committees reflect participation from across the campus, we urge faculty and staff members to be preemptive and register for a session.
 Session II is for attendees that have attended EMSP Session I, and have reached the two year training expiration date.
 Please register for Session II if you have already attended Session I.

 RSVP to attend an upcoming session.
+At this time, all sessions are conducted virtually.

 - April 21st, 11am-1pm